OrganismalSystemsBiology/faster2/README.md

 ## What is it?
 FASTER2 is a set of Python scripts for automatically identifying sleep stages of mouse by analyzing EEG/EMG signals.
 There is also a simple viewer of the analyzed data so that a user can visually inspect the results of FASTER2.

-FASTER2 is a successor of FASTER that was reported by [Sunagawa et al. in 2013](https://onlinelibrary.wiley.com/doi/abs/10.1111/gtc.12053).
+FASTER2 is a successor of FASTER [Sunagawa et al. in 2013](https://onlinelibrary.wiley.com/doi/abs/10.1111/gtc.12053).
 FASTER2 is written from scratch and uses different algorithms from the predecessor.

 ## Main features
 - Automatic sleep staging (REM, NREM, and Wake) of mouse EEG/EMG data.